Acizza/bcnotif/README.md

   Minimum Listeners: 15 # Feeds below this value will never be processed State Feeds ID: 6     # The state to process extra feed from in an update.
 It is not set by default Maximum Feeds To Display: 10
+  Show Alert Feeds: true # Sets whether or not any feed that has an alert should be displayed regardless if it's spiking or not

 # This controls the global spike values (which are used to determine if a feed is jumping in listeners)
 Spike Percentages: